 Dogs can’t talk out their problems the way humans can.
 And even if they could, they’d probably soldier on because they’re so eager to please!
 Instead of voicing their stress, dogs keep it bottled up in their bellies until it all gets to be too much.

 In extreme cases, environmental stress can lead to stress colitis - inflammation of the large intestine or colon.

-The take-home point here is to be mindful of factors that can stress your dog.
+The take-home point here is to be mindful of factors that can make dogs stressed.

 Stress-related gut issues don’t take a big change.
-Even the little things can cause stress.
+Even the little things can cause stress and anxiety.
 As good dog owners, we must do our best to manage doggy-stress.

 Get To Know Your Dog’s Digestive System